·

 Traditional Night

-On Saturday night, Nacht der Tracht is held where guests are encouraged to don their traditional dirndls and lederhosen for the Dirndl Revival Party.
-People have worn their dirndls and lederhosen on the other day soft the festival as well.
+On Saturday night, Nacht der Tracht is held where guests are encouraged to wear their traditional dirndls and lederhosen for the Dirndl Revival Party.
+People have worn their dirndls and lederhosen on the other days of the festival as well, but it’s especially encouraged on Saturday.

 At the 2013 Brezelfest, 1,973 dirndls gathered in a large group.
 At that time, it became a world record with entry in the Guinness Book of Records to Speyer!